RainOrigami/BattleBitBaseModules/README.md

 ### Commands
 - `addperm player role` - Adds the role to the player.
 Requires Admin role to execute.
-- `removeperm` - Removes the role from the player.
+- `removeperm player role` - Removes the role from the player.
 Requires Admin role to execute.

 ### Dependencies
 - [PlayerPermissions](https://github.com/RainOrigami/BattleBitBaseModules/blob/main/PlayerPermissions.cs)